apache/flink-cdc/docs/content/about.md

 Note: please refer to [Debezium documentation](https://debezium.io/documentation/reference/1.6/connectors/mysql.html#mysql-events
 )  about the meaning of each fields.

-In some cases, users can use the `JsonDebeziumDeserializationSchema(true)` Constructor to include schema in the message.
+In some cases, users can use the `JsonDebeziumDeserializationSchema(true)` Constructor to enabled include schema in the message.
 Then the Debezium JSON message may look like this:
 ```json
 {
   "schema": {...},